-B. Session Goals & Assignments
+B. Assignments

-• Specific assignments for each of the 8 sessions are summarized in this manual.
-The goal of this is to provide students and preceptors with guidance as to the expected level of participation for the student, classroom content and suggested structure of each session.
+Students are expected to complete and submit a series of assignments throughout the COP-2 experience.
+Each assignment is summarized below to provide preceptors with guidance as to the expected level of participation for the student, classroom content and suggested structure of each session.

-C. Personal Development Plan (PDP)
+a.
+Personal Development Plan (PDP):

-• Students are asked to develop and document a PDP at the beginning of COP Block 1.
+- Students are asked to develop and document a PDP at the beginning of COP-2.
 In the PDP students will summarize their personal learning goals for the COP-2 experience.
-The formulation of a PDP requires that students reflect and make explicit their goals for learning.

-• Student should arrive at their first COP session prepared to share and discuss their already-formulated Personal Development Plan.
-This allows an opportunity for the preceptor to also express their expectations of the student.
+The formulation of a PDP requires that students reflect and make explicit their goals for learning. - Students should arrive at their first COP session prepared to share and discuss their already-formulated Personal Development Plan.
+This allows an opportunity for the preceptor to also express their expectations of the students.

-D. COP-2 Patient Encounter Log (PEL):
+b.
+Completion of Patient Encounter Logs (PELs):